Acute respiratory distress syndrome (ARDS) is a potentially fatal condition where the lungs cannot provide enough oxygen to the body's vital organs.

 Sepsis is a life-threatening condition caused by the body’s response to an infection, causing widespread infection of the bloodstream.
 Severe pneumonia may also cause ARDS.
 Other causes include inhalation of vomit or near-drowning episodes, head, chest or other significant injuries, and severe burns.

 Signs and symptoms of ARDS

 In severe cases, the lungs may become heavy and unable to expand, with patients requiring mechanical ventilation due to respiratory failure.
-With ARDS, other organs may fail to work properly, leading to multiorgan failure, affecting the heart, kidneys, liver, bloodstream, and the brain.
+With ARDS, other organs may fail to work properly, leading to multiorgan failure, affecting the heart, kidneys, liver, bloodstream, and brain.

 Symptoms of other disorders can be similar to those of ARDS, or in most cases, these conditions lead to ARDS.
-Severe acute respiratory syndrome (SARS) is a respiratory disease that was first reported in China in 2002.
+Severe acute respiratory syndrome (SARS) is a respiratory disease first reported in China in 2002.
 A coronavirus caused the SARS outbreak, which starts with body aches and mild respiratory symptoms.
-Between two and seven days, SARS patients often develop severe cough and difficulty of breathing, which may then lead to ARDS.
+Between two and seven days, SARS patients often develop a severe cough and difficulty breathing, which may then lead to ARDS.